Mindfulness can change your brain? Find out how it relates to brain shape

 Keeping control over your attention span is central to meditation.
 Many do not realize how difficult it is to master your attention, but once you try meditating, you understand the infinite distractions that your mind is gravitated toward around you.
 Researcher Amishi Jha, from the National Institute of Health, has conducted multiple studies on the effects mindfulness can have on your attention span.
 After only eight weeks of training in meditation, participants could intentionally direct and focus their attention more quickly than a matched group of untrained students.
 Both the experienced group and the control group were taken on a group meditation retreat at Shambhala Mountain Center in Colorado.
 Jha found that the experienced meditators increased in their levels of awareness, had substantially less mental wandering, and developed more insight into distractions when they occurred than those who were non-meditators.

-Mindfulness Can Change How You Experience Your “Self”
+How Mindfulness Can Change Your Brain and How You Experience Your “Self”

 There are two distinct neural networks located in the brain that contribute to the experience of a “self.”
 Activity in one region is associated with your descriptive self: thoughts about what is happening and how you are.
 The other region deals with a more direct experience of sensation and emotion in the present moment.
 When both are combined together, they activate storytelling processes that help you to verbally and mentally recount past events that took place.